-In terms of institutional arrangements and organizational aspect, NITA's supply chain is managed by a well-qualified staff.
-However, their effectiveness is constrained by lack of procurement policy and procedure manual to guide on the conduct and managing of the procurement process; and in addition lack of a well-structured training plan to enhance their capacity.
+In terms of institutional arrangements and organizational aspects, KETRACO's supply chain is managed by well-qualified staff.
+However, their effectiveness is constrained by lack of internal procurement policy and procedure manual to guide on the conduct and managing of the procurement and disposal processes.

-In regards to the procurement process management, while there is in place a consolidated procurement plan, a number of procurements have been outside the plan and beyond the budget with an unacceptable margins of variance.
-Inappropriate award criteria were adopted which has jeopardized the entity's objective of achieving value for money.
+In regards to the procurement process management, while there is in place a consolidated procurement plan, a number of procurements have been carried outside the plan and beyond the budget with an unacceptable margins of variance; and inappropriate procurement methods were adopted both of which have jeopardized the entity's objective of achieving value for money.

-NITA is faced with weak contract management practices.
-There are no contract implementation teams in place and sub-optimal inspection and acceptance committee.
+The Transmission Company is faced with weak contract management practices.
+There are no monthly progress reports on contracts being prepared and submitted to the Accounting officer and absence of individual contract filing to facilitate monitoring including the sub-optimal inspection and acceptance committee contract implementation teams.

 Upon conclusion of the review the overall compliance and risk rating of the PE's procurement and asset disposal system was determined based on compliance and risk rating criteria defined in the Authority's Compliance Monitoring Manual.
-To this end National Industrial Training Authority has attained a compliance level of 57% which is marginally compliant.
-The response of the Procuring Entity is in Annex Four of this report.
+To this end Kenya Electricity Transmission Company Limitedhas attained a compliance level of 49% which is marginally compliant.

 The procuring entity should immediately address the institutional, organizational and procurement process capacity weaknesses identified.
 Detailed recommendations for addressing the weaknesses are captured in Section Two of this report.
+The response f the procuring entity is in Annex 4 of this report.
 The procuring entity should implement the recommendations within the specified timelines and update the Authority on the same for purposes of follow up.